fsuri/Basil_SOSP21_artifact/README.md

 ## Setting up Cloudlab

 In order to run experiments on Cloudlab (https://www.cloudlab.us/) you will need to request an account with your academic email and create a new project ("Start/Join project") if you do not already have one. (https://cloudlab.us/signup.php).
+Follow the cloudlab manual if you need additional information (http://docs.cloudlab.us/) for any of the steps below.
+We have included screenshots below for easy useability.

 If you face any issues with registering, please make a post at the Cloudlab forum https://groups.google.com/g/cloudlab-users?pli=1 (replies are usually very swift during workdays, on US time).
 Alternatively (but not recommended), if you are unable to get access to create a new project, request to join project "morty" and wait to be accepted (reach out to mlb452@cornell.edu if you are not accepted, or unsure how to join).

 ![image](https://user-images.githubusercontent.com/42611410/129490833-eb99f58c-8f0a-43d9-8b99-433af5dab559.png)